kaushalmeena/quiz-it/README.md

 ### Web

 Flutter has early support for building web applications using the beta channel of Flutter.
-To add support for web development, [these instructions](https://flutter.dev/docs/get-started/web "these instructions").
+To add support for web development, follow [these instructions](https://flutter.dev/docs/get-started/web "these instructions").